osbuild/nboci/README.md

     63f6ee372f74353dd90ac5287a621d8a41694369ee6241f2bd980a3537d19789  images/pxeboot/vmlinuz
     f0aed0be4c2f68c97c320717fc223ec6feb2688473a2785f3e09a53ed240d8db  images/pxeboot/initrd.img

+The same files can be also found in RPM packages named `shim-x64` and `grub2-efi-x64`.
+Additionally, PXELinux bootloader for legacy (BIOS) systems can be only found in `syslinux-tftpboot` package.

 It is recommended to copy them into single directory and rename `BOOTX64.EFI` to just `shim.efi`.

 ## Pushing boot files